1. The atmosphere is the envelope of_____________.

 Explanation: There is a lag between maximum solar radiation (noon) and heating of surface.

-30. The average temperature decreases from:
+30. The average temperature decreases from_____________.

 A) Equator to poles